ZhianMai/Thread-safe-Hashmap/README.md

 The multi-threading test cases contain write, read-write, write-delete tests, and heavy read performance test.
 The basic implementations can cause data racing and would eventually fail these tests at some point.

 ## Notes on implementations
+- Development should aim for long-term maintenance instead of one-time pass, and should follow SOLID principles.
 - Locking critical sections has high performance oveerhead, so critical sections should be as small as possible.
 I left all variable declarations outside the lock.
 - Try to avoid unnecessary lock.
 For example, if method <i>int size()</i> is in critical section, and method <i>boolean isEmpty()</i> just return <i>size() == 0</i>, then <i>boolean isEmpty()</i> does not need to lock since all its work is done in the critical sections.
 - The <i>MapPair</i> class overrides equals(Object o) method to make sure that equality condition is keyA.equals(keyB).
 And this method is final: not allow to overide.